-Estimate independently separate baselines carbon stocks for all other required onsite carbon pools identified for the offset project. (includingThis includes above and below-ground standing live carbon stocks, as well as above and below ground standing dead carbon stocks. and soil carbon stocks where applicable, and the portion of harvested above ground standing live carbon stocks for species delivered to the mill, used for calculating harvested wood products).
+Estimate independently baseline carbon stocks for all other required onsite carbon pools identified for the offset project (including belowground standing live carbon stocks, as well as above and below ground standing dead carbon stocks where applicable, and the portion of harvested above-ground standing live carbon stocks for species delivered to the mill, used for calculating harvested wood products).
 These carbon stocks must be modeled or estimated following the requirements and methods in Appendix A and Appendix B.

-- Average the modeled results of each independent individual carbon pool, so that a single annual the baseline for other carbon pools contains the same (averaged) value for each carbon pool stocks in every year. results. - 3.
-Sum the average annual value of above-ground standing live carbon stocks baseline and the baseline for with the average annual value of all other carbon stocks to produce a final baseline for all onsite carbon pools (see Figure 6.8).
+- 2. Average the modeled results of each independent carbon pool, so that a single annual the baseline for other carbon pools contains the same (averaged) value for each carbon stocks in every year. results. - Sum the average annual value of above-ground standing live carbon stocks baseline and the baseline for with the average annual value of all other carbon stocks to produce a final baseline for all onsite carbon pools (see Figure 6.8).